-Exclusive: Lion Air ponders canceling Boeing jets in row over crash - sources
+Exclusive: Lion Air ponders cancelling Boeing jets in row over crash: sources

 In its statement, Boeing recapped the interim report and listed questions on maintenance and pilot behavior that it said remained unanswered in the 78-page document, but did not mention the MCAS modification covered in an earlier safety bulletin.

 It is not the first time an airline has crossed swords with its supplier after a crash.

-Lion Air’s rival AirAsia clashed with Airbus after its Indonesian subsidiary lost an A320 in 2014.
+Lion Air’s rival AirAsia Group Bhd clashed with Airbus SE after its Indonesian subsidiary lost an A320 in 2014.
 It continued to take deliveries, but relations never fully recovered and it later toyed with buying 787s from Boeing.

-Reporting by Tim Hepher in PARIS, Cindy Silviana in JAKARTA; Additional reporting by Eric JOhnson; Editing by Mark Potter
+Reporting by Tim Hepher in PARIS and Cindy Silviana in JAKARTA; Additional reporting by Eric M. Johnson in SEATTLE and Jamie Freed in SINGAPORE; Editing by Mark Potter and Himani Sarkar